panjunbingtj/whale/SECURITY.md

 1. Add your chosen "headless user" to all supervisor hosts.
 2. Create unique group and make it the primary group for the headless user on the supervisor nodes.
-3. Then set following properties on storm for these supervisor nodes.
+3. Then set following properties on Whale for these supervisor nodes.

 ### Multi-tenant Scheduler